 88. While couples who both smoke have it a bit better, a 1998 study found they are still 53% more likely than non-smoking couples to end their marriage.

-89. Each liter of alcohol consumer raises the chance of divorce by 20%!
-Factor in that the average American drinks 9.4 liters of Alcohol per year, raising their divorce likely hood by 188%!
+89. Each liter of alcohol consumed raises the chance of divorce by 20%!
+Factor in that the average American drinks 9.4 liters of alcohol per year, raising their divorce likely hood by 188%!